syndesisio/syndesis.io/README.md

 Run `gulp` and open your browser at http://localhost:1313.

 ### Building
-Run `gulp build` to build site into `docs` directory, which GitHub will serve from.
+Run `gulp build` to build site into `public` directory, which will be pushed to gh-pages branch on github.

 ## Publishing
-`gulp build && git add -A . && git push`
+`./publish-to-gh-pages.sh`